 - The field of play measures 80 yards in length.
 There is a 10 yard endzone at each end of the field of play, making the field and endzone layout 100 total yards in length.
 (See field diagram in appendix) - The field of play's width can vary within a certain range.
-Fields can be as narrow as 35 yards and as wide as 53.3 yards due to field availability. - Teams are to assemble and lineup on opposite sides of the field. - The Home team will be assigned to the East or North side of the field. - In the event that that the field is lengthwise parallel to ordinal direction points on a compass, the home team will be assigned to the Northeast or Southeast side of the field. - Players are only permitted to congregate in between the two 20 yard markers.
+Fields can be as narrow as 35 yards and as wide as 53.3 yards due to field availability. - Teams are to assemble and lineup on opposite sides of the field. - The Home team will be assigned to the East or North (northeast) side of the field. - Players and coaches are only permitted to congregate in between the two 20 yard markers.